jhuckaby/pixl-server-web/README.md

 The min/max/avg objects are all tagged with an `st` (stat type) key set to `mma` (min/max/avg).
 This is simply an identifier for libraries wanting to display or graph the data.

 If you add any of your own app's performance metrics via `args.perf`, they will be included in this object as well.
-See [Including Custom Stats](#including-custom-stats) below for details.
+See [Including Custom Metrics](#including-custom-metrics) below for details.

 ## The Listeners Object